-As you may know, our CPA firm is virtual.
+As you may know, we are a virtual CPA firm.
 We don’t meet clients face-to-face and we certainly don’t accept paper documents.
 We’re techy, cool, and in the cloud.

 What you may not know is that, true to form, all of our employees are also virtual.
 We don’t have a physical office.
 Instead, we interact daily on Zoom and Slack.